Anxiety UK therapy services

 If you have requested that Anxiety UK correspond with you by e-mail, this will require e-mailing your personal data outside of our own IT network.
 We need to inform you there is the risk of data loss by e-mailing outside our IT network.
 Before we can proceed with your request, we will require written confirmation (this can be an e-mail response) that you do accept the risk of data loss.

 If you choose to access therapy support via Skype, Zoom or Vsee or other online platforms, we cannot control data absolutely or guarantee total security.

 Home visits are only available in exceptional circumstances and will always be subject to a therapist being available to undertake such a request in your area.
-All home visits will be a minimum of Tier 2 and also subject to a surcharge paid direct to the therapist for all sessions of 45p/mile for travel costs.
+All home visits will be charged at a minimum of Tier 2 costs and will also be subject to a surcharge which is paid direct to the Anxiety UK Approved Therapist for all sessions at the rate of 45p/mile for travel costs.

-You can make a comment, compliment or complaint at any time during your experience of accessing therapy by contacting the Services Manager: email@example.com
+You can make a comment, compliment or complaint at any time during your experience of accessing therapy by emailing: email@example.com

-You must give as much notice as possible if you cannot attend a pre-arranged session, either by informing your Anxiety UK Approved Therapist direct.
+You must give as much notice as possible if you cannot attend a pre-arranged session by informing your Anxiety UK Approved Therapist directly.
 If you miss a pre-arranged session without giving 48 hours’ notice, you will be required to pay for this session in accordance with our missed appointments policy.
-If you arrive late for your therapy appointment, please respect that the therapist may have other clients due for appointments and may not be able to provide a full session as planned.
+If you arrive late for your therapy appointment, please respect that your Anxiety UK Approved Therapist will not be able to provide a full session.